Stilmant/ChronoClean/docs/IMPLEMENTATION_SPEC_v0.3.1.md

 Non-interactive modes must exist (`--yes`, `--last`, `--run-id`, etc.).

+### Core Storage Principle: `.chronoclean/` is a persistent local history (CWD)

+All v0.3.1 artifacts are stored under the **current working directory**:

+- `.chronoclean/runs/` stores apply run records (including dry-run)
+- `.chronoclean/verifications/` stores verification reports
+- `.chronoclean/` becomes a durable history of scans/applies/verifications
+- it can evolve into a “lightweight database” over time (future versions)

+This supports a workflow where the user always runs ChronoClean from the same “project folder” and accumulates a complete operational history across many runs and many source/destination pairs.

 ### A) `apply` writes an Apply Run Record (recommended default)

 `apply` writes a run record by default (unless explicitly disabled):